 James A. Moore, a flamboyant developer in his own right, bought and completed the 100-room pile as the Washington Hotel.
 He personally handed the first guest keys to President Teddy Roosevelt (1858-1919) and his entourage on May 23, 1903.
 Moore built his own tram to transport guests to the top of Denny Hill and started building his own namesake theater and hotel on its western slope.

 Regrading Moore's High Expectations

 Thomson started nibbling at Denny Hill's flanks while working on the perhaps more difficult project of wearing down Moore's resolve.
 Economics finally convinced Moore to abandon the high ground in 1906.
-He erected a modern New Washington Hotel (now the Josephinium) at 2nd Avenue and Stewart Street.
+He sold part of his property to investors John E. Chilberg (1867-1954) and James C. Marmaduke (1871-1945) who opened the New Washington Hotel (now the Josephinum) in May 1908 at 2nd Avenue and Stewart Street.